jmvanel/semantic_forms/doc/en/administration.md

 - run with the "naked" database (and then use the links in the data pages `/display` to download ontologies and form specifications as needed)
 - devise a personalized script, either using the Scala API, or the HTTP API

 or a combination of the above.
-It is generally not a problem to run the script for preloading RDF content; there is script to undo all or one of the 4 categories of configuration data.
+It is generally not a problem to run the script for preloading RDF content; there is a script to undo all or one of the 4 categories of configuration data.

 ## TDB databases
 - TDB/ : data: user edits and cached URL's from internet